hamburgcodingschool/java-design-patterns/README.md

 ### The Problem

 Objects need to react to some event.
 Calling each object manually, when you don't know where each instance is, can be a hassle.
-We want each object to know itself when it needs to be updated.
+We want each object to know by itself when it needs to update.

 ### The Pattern